vladimirtudor22/QA_Selenium/readme.md

     - Select a recent order for modification or cancellation.
     - Expected Outcome:
     - The user should be able to modify or cancel the order.

+### 5. Reviews and Ratings

+- **Objective:**
+  - Validate the basic functionality of the Reviews and Ratings system.
+- **Test Scenarios:**
+  - **Test 1: Add a Review:**
+    - **Steps:**
+    - Navigate to a product.
+    - Add a review and rating.
+    - Expected Outcome:
+    - The review should be successfully added.
+  - **Test 2: View Product Reviews:**
+    - **Steps:**
+      - Navigate to a product.
+      - View existing reviews and ratings.
+      - Expected Outcome:
+      - Reviews and ratings should be displayed.